-The proposed antennas will be painted to match the existing PG&E pole blend with surroundings.
+The proposed antennas will be painted to match the existing PG&E pole and blend with the surroundings.

 2. Antennas mounted on architecturally significant structures or significant architectural details of the building should be covered by appropriate casings which are manufactured to match existing architectural features found on the building: